 If the registration was approved in the Console, and the status light is still Red, this suggests a network issue.
 Your Canary needs a valid IP address and a valid DNS server that can make external DNS queries.
 Check that the Canary is plugged into the correct network and that the status LEDs around the network jack have lit up.

 If the status light showed Green previously but now only shows Red, this likely indicates a network issue.

 If you need further assistance, please contact us at email@example.com, and we will jump on it.

 I want to reconfigure a Canary

-Your Canary can be reconfigured from your console, using the remote configuration editor or over bluetooth.
-To configure your Canary over bluetooth, the device needs to be in Bluetooth configuration mode.
+Your Canary can be reconfigured from your console, using the remote configuration editor or over Bluetooth.
+To configure your Canary over Bluetooth, the device needs to be in Bluetooth configuration mode.
 A brand new, pristine Canary boots automatically into config mode (which can be determined by the pretty blue LED).
-If the device has already been configured, it boots to live mode (where the LED will burn green or red).
+If the device has already been configured, it boots to live mode (where the LED will turn green or red).

 To re-enter config mode, disconnect the power supply and then reconnect it.
 While the device is booting hold down the button (LED) on top of the device until the status LED lights up.
 After a short while, the LED will go blue, at which point the config interface on http://setup.canary.tools will be accessible again.

 A name for the device which can contain only alphanumeric characters.
 Use this to provide a unique identifier for your Canary.